 What is lithium and why do we need it?

+Lithium is an important metal used in batteries because of its lightweight and highly conductive properties.
 It is used to make power cells for everyday electronic devices, including laptops and smartphones, as well as for electric vehicle (EV) batteries and grid-scale energy storage.
 Lithium is also a key component in battery storage systems used with solar panels and offshore wind farms.

 The name lithium comes from the Greek word “lithos”, which means stone.